open-metadata/OpenMetadata/openmetadata-docs/content/v1.5.x-SNAPSHOT/developers/bots.md

 # How to Set Up Bots

 The default account for any ingestion pipeline deployed from the UI is `ingestion-bot`.
-To configure `ingestion-bot` from the UI, go to the settings page, scroll down to the Integration section, and access the `Bots` tab.
+To configure `ingestion-bot` from the UI, go to the settings page and access the `Bots` tile.

+{% image
+src="/images/v1.4/developers/settings-bot.png"
+alt="settings-bot"
+/%}

 {% image
 src="/images/v1.5/developers/bot-listing.png"